raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

   Answer: It artifically marks a resource as "bad".
 So, next time you run terraform plan, you will try and re-create the resource regardless if the resource has been modified or not.
 This is a good way to force immutability.

+  When a resource is tainted, it indicates that it needs to be destroyed and recreated on the next terraform apply run, even if no changes have been made to its configuration. terraform taint <resource_name>
+  terraform taint aws_instance.my_instance

 ##
 #### 35. How can you get a list of Terraform resources of a given folder with terraform code?

     Answer: terraform state list

+    To get a list of resources managed by Terraform in the current working directory.

 ##
 ### 36. Can you move terraform state from one place to another?

     Answer: terraform state mv  ......

+    This can be done using the terraform state command along with the -state-out and -state flags.

 ##
 #### 37. Can you remove JUST 1 item from your "state"?
 How?